-This report describes the approach and findings of the 2022 Port of Brisbane Seagrass Monitoring Program (SMP) event.
+This report describes the approach and findings of the Port of Brisbane Seagrass Monitoring Program (SMP) 2023 sampling event.
 The SMP monitors meadows at Fisherman Islands and control locations of Cleveland, Manly and Deception Bay using field-based (underwater video transects) and remote (aerial imagery) methodologies.

-- Species composition: A core set of species occurred at all locations over time: the eelgrass Zostera muelleri, the paddle-weeds Halophila ovalis, Halophila spinulosa and (typically) Halophila decipiens.
-All four seagrass species were observed in the 2022 field surveys.
-A fifth species, the narrow-leaf seagrass Halodule uninervis, is an ephemeral species.
-This species has been periodically recorded in the survey area and was recorded in 2022. - Spatial Patterns: Figure 1 is a map of seagrass meadows at Fisherman Islands in 2022.
-Intertidal and shallow subtidal areas were numerically dominated by Zostera muelleri, either as a monospecific meadows or a mixed meadows with one or more Halophila species sub-dominant.
+- There has been a long-term continuous trend of seagrass meadow expansion at Fisherman Islands.
+This is consistent with the predictions of the Future Port Expansion Impact Assessment Study, which predicted that the reclamation would enhance seagrass local growing conditions. - Species composition: A core set of species occurred at all locations over time: the eelgrass Zostera muelleri, the paddle-weeds Halophila ovalis, Halophila spinulosa and (typically) Halophila decipiens.
+All four seagrass species were observed in the 2023 field surveys.
+A fifth species, the narrow-leaf seagrass Halodule uninervis, is an ephemeral species that was also recorded in 2023.
+A sixth species, Cymodocea serrulata was previously recorded in the 2021 survey, however not in 2022 or 2023. - Spatial Patterns: Figure 1 is a map of seagrass meadows at Fisherman Islands in 2023.
+Intertidal and shallow subtidal areas were numerically dominated by Zostera muelleri, either as monospecific meadows or a mixed meadow with one or more Halophila species sub-dominant.
 Subtidal meadows were comprised of mixed communities of Halophila and macroalgae species.
-Similar pattens in structure have been observed since the commencement of seagrass mapping in the 1980s. - Subtidal Meadow Retraction in 2021-22: The seaward boundary of Halophila seagrass meadows contracted at all sites during this period.
-It is likely that major flooding during March 2022, and the associated sediment loading and reduced light availability, was the main driver of deepwater seagrass meadow losses.
+Similar pattens in structure have been observed since the commencement of seagrass mapping in the 1980s. - Subtidal Meadow Expansion in 2022-23: The seaward boundary of Halophila seagrass meadows expanded at all sites between 2022 and 2023 surveys.
+The 2022-23 period was drier that 2021-22, providing suitable conditions for seagrass recolonisation and partial recovery following the 2022 flood event.